Mohandmagdy/Blogs-Website/README.md

 # Blogs-Website
-Blogs website, you can create, edit, delete blogs
+Blogs website, you can create, edit, delete blogs.
 Have a look at master branch